svobs/outlet/README.md

 ### Various small items
 * Checkbox: Prioritize reading over writing
     * Scan the content of flles before overwriting, and do not overwrite if the content is already there
-* TODO: Add ability to cancel a UserOp and all pending ops
-* TODO (minor): blank out selection & expanded states when changing tree root
-* TODO (minor): only scan dirs inside display tree when loading
-* TODO (minor): handle case where root path is deleted
-* TODO: allow rules to be created for different directories.
-    * e.g.: Copy to: X Directory on Device A
-    * e.g.: Move to: Y Directory on Device B
-    * For 2-way sync: just create 2 copy rules with each directory pointing at the other
-* TODO: Add ability to cancel pending task from UI

 ### Future feature idea: put old content in trash & only delete when needed
     The command cannot be completed because X Disk needs an additional 52 MB of free space, unless you first empty at least 24% of its trash.